 When is Yalda Night?

 "Shabe Yelda" was one of the holy nights celebrated since ancient Iran.
-It was included in the official calendar of the ancient Persians during the time of Darius I in 502 BC.and is annually celebrated on December 21 by Iranians worldwide.
+It was included in the official calendar of the ancient Persians during the time of Darius I in 502 BC and is annually celebrated on December 21 by Iranians worldwide.

 Every year, Persians remind themselves that winter is coming as the days become shorter and the nights become darker and longer.
-Iranians celebrate the dawn of the first day of winter each year and welcome the longer days with pomegranates, poetry and sacred rituals.
+Iranians celebrate the dawn of the first day of winter each year and welcome the longer days with pomegranates, poetry, and sacred rituals.

-Yalda is celebrated by millions of people from Iran and its neighbouring countries who share this ancient civilization and festivities, such as Azerbaijan, Iraqi Kurdistan, Afghanistan, Tajikistan, and Turkey.
+Yalda is celebrated by millions of people from Iran and its neighboring countries who share this ancient civilization and festivities, such as Azerbaijan, Iraqi Kurdistan, Afghanistan, Tajikistan, and Turkey.
 The celebration begins on the last day of autumn when the sun sets and continues until the dawn of the first day of winter.

-This particular night was called Yalda, which means rebirth (of the sun) because the idea behind the celebration was to honour the triumph of light over darkness.
+This particular night was called Yalda, which means rebirth (of the sun) because the idea behind the celebration was to honor the triumph of light over darkness.
 Stay with us to learn more about this fantastic and historical Iranian celebration.